ncsa/hydro_documentation/docs/source/user-guide/prog-env.rst

 anaconda3_gpu (for CUDA)
 ------------------------

-Similar to the setup for **anaconda_cpu**, Hydro has GPU versions of anaconda3 (``module load anaconda3_gpu``) and there are PyTorch and TensorFlow cuda-aware Python modules installed into these versions.
+Like the setup for **anaconda_cpu**, Hydro has GPU versions of anaconda3 (``module load anaconda3_gpu``) and there are PyTorch and TensorFlow cuda-aware Python modules installed into these versions.
 You may use these modules when working with the GPU nodes.
 See ``conda list`` after loading the module to review what is already installed.
-As with **anaconda3_cpu**, let Hydro staff know if there are generally useful modules you would like us to try to install for the broader community (:ref:`help`).
+As with **anaconda3_cpu**, let Hydro staff know if there are modules you would like installed for the broader community (:ref:`help`).

 Installing packages
 --------------------